lucas0eo/FED-Assignment-1/README.md

 ## Credits
-1. Content
+1. Content -
-came with myself, the code had help from chatgpt
+   The original ideas where thought of by myself, chatgpt helped to flesh out the lore of the world
-2. Media
+2. Media -
    All photos were orginal except for the profile pictures used